bloominstituteoftechnology/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+- you would have to call add_friendship 10 times, because the function actually creates two friendships, one for each user.
+So the equation to track how many friendships that are produced from the function is n^2. `10^2 = 100`

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?
+- I believe >99% of users would be in their extended social network.
+- 1 dos: 5, 2 dos: 25, 3 dos: 125, 4 dos: 625, 5 dos: 1000 (capped).
+I think the average would be 4 dos because we would subtrac the amount of people in the dos before to know how many are in the dos.
+So `4 dos = 500` and `5 dos = 375`

 ## 4. Stretch Goal